Y0usefKaarem/Y0usefKaarem/README.md

-# 💫 About Me
+#  About Me

 Hi there!
-I'm a **problem solver** fueled by curiosity and caffeine ☕💻.
+I'm a problem solver driven by curiosity and a love for coding ☕💻.
-On a mission to master **C++ & DSA**, dive into **backend development with Node.js**, and tackle coding challenges head-on.
+Currently pursuing a B.Tech in ICT – Software Development track, with a focus on mastering C++ & DSA and exploring backend development with Node.js.

 I enjoy:

-- Collaborating on backend projects and team-based solutions 🤝
+Collaborating on projects and crafting team-based solutions 🤝

-- Debugging tricky logic problems 🧩
+Debugging challenging logic problems 🧩

-- Turning complex problems into elegant solutions ✨
+Turning complex problems into clean, efficient solutions ✨

-Always eager to learn, share knowledge, and level up my coding game 😎
+Always eager to learn, share knowledge, and continuously level up my coding skill